School lunches can easily spiral out of control cost-wise.

 7. Leftover are Great for School Lunches

-Leftovers are a great idea to serve in your child’s school lunch box.
+Leftovers are a great idea to save money on school lunches and serve in your child’s school lunch box.
 Especially if your child enjoyed the main meal when they ate it the first time.
-Spaghetti on sandwiches, pasta or even cold sausages can be a delicious and alternative food for the lunch box.
+Spaghetti on sandwiches, pasta or even cold sausages can be a portion of delicious and alternative food for the lunch box.

 Kids love variety – and using leftovers is frugal!